 In general, experts recommend a systematic approach to combating hyperhidrosis with antiperspirants.
 Start with the most gentle-to-the-skin formulations (traditional over-the-counter products) and progress to clinical strength over-the-counter antiperspirants, and then try stronger and stronger products (such as prescription formulations) until relief is found.
 A number of antiperspirant makers support the work of the International Hyperhidrosis Society (IHhS) and are focused on the needs of hyperhidrosis sufferers.
 You can find out more about these companies and their products as well as discount offers on our Fan Faves page.
-(If antiperspirants aren’t effective enough, talk to your practitioner about other excessive sweating treatment options including: iontophoresis for hands and feet and/or Botox injections for hands, feet, underarms, face/scalp, and other body areas, Qbrexza or Brella for underarms, or miraDry for sweaty underarms only.
+If antiperspirants aren’t effective enough, talk to your practitioner about other excessive sweating treatment options including: iontophoresis for hands and feet, Botox injections for hands, feet, underarms, face/scalp, and other body areas, Qbrexza or Brella for underarms, or miraDry for sweaty underarms only.
 (Watch our "Ask Me Anything" webinar about miraDry.)

 Avoiding skin irritation is the key to success with antiperspirants, prescription and non-prescription alike: follow the product’s instructions, follow your dermatologist’s recommendations, apply at night before bed as opposed to only in the morning, and apply to completely dry skin.